MegaHakkero/TermInfo/README.md

 ### Instructions

+If you're reading this on JSR (@marisa/terminfo), you should be good.
-Clone this repo or set it up as a git submodule and import stuff from the files.
+Otherwise, clone this repo or set it up as a git submodule and import stuff from the files.
 For general use, you want to look at `terminfo.js` and `program.js`.<br/>
 I might write a higher level API for `program.js` for drawing graphics, like ncurses, but for now you'll need to use the low level API.